Macros | |

 Define to determine if code is being built for the PS3.

-If this define exists, then you are creating code that runs on the main processor for a Sony Playstation 3.
+If this define exists, then code is created to run on the main processor for the Sony Playstation 3.

 #define BURGER_PS4 |